Creating a new character

 The Game Mode used by your project can be configured either by:

-• Overriding the game mode for your specific map, in your World Settings:
+- Overriding the game mode for your specific map, in your - World Settings: - An example of overriding the default game mode: here to - BP_CombatExample_GameMode

 In the Morpheus Base Project, BP_Example_GameMode is set as our default game mode, and no override is added to the ExampleMap level, meaning that the default will be what is used.
 It has already been configured to use the _Example_ classes outlined in the steps above.